swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 mobile-auth category in its metadata in order to have the discovery process especially displaying Identity Providers that offer authentication using mobile devices.

-See \[EidDiscovery\] for a more extensive explanation of the use of the mobile-auth category.

 <a name="scal2"></a>
 ### 3.2. scal2